Amazon S3 Glacier: Cost

-Glacier has two costs, one for storage and one for retrieval.
-Uploading data to Glacier is free.
-Storage pricing is simple: it currently costs 0.4 cents per gigabyte per month, which is 82% cheaper than S3 Standard.
-When Glacier launched in 2012, the storage charge was set to 1 cent per gigabyte per month.
-This was reduced to 0.7 cents in September 2015 and to the current 0.4 cents in December 2016.
+The prices for monthly storage have dropped over time: when Glacier launched in 2012, the storage charge was set to 1 cent per gigabyte per month.
+This was reduced to 0.7 cents in September 2015 and to 0.4 cents in December 2016.

-Glacier used to charge for retrievals based on peak monthly retrieval rate, meaning that (ignoring the free tier) if you downloaded four gigabytes in four hours, it would cost the same as if you downloaded 720 gigabytes in 720 hours, in a 30-day month.
+Glacier previously charged for retrievals based on peak monthly retrieval rate, meaning that (ignoring the free tier) if you downloaded four gigabytes in four hours, it would cost the same as if you downloaded 720 gigabytes in 720 hours, in a 30-day month.
 This made it cheaper to spread out data retrievals over a long period of time, but failing to do so could result in a surprisingly large bill.
 In one case, a user stored 15 GB of data in Glacier, retrieved 693 MB for testing, and ended up being charged for 126 GB due to retrieval rate calculation.
 This pricing policy was widely regarded as a "time bomb" set to go off on retrieval.

 In 2016, AWS revised their retrieval pricing model.
 The new model bases the retrieval fee on the number of gigabytes retrieved.
 This can amount to a 99% price cut for users who perform only one Glacier retrieval in a month.
 At the same time, AWS introduced new methods of retrieval that take different amounts of time.
 An expedited retrieval costs one cent per request and three cents per gigabyte, and can retrieve data in one to five minutes.
 A standard retrieval costs five cents per thousand requests and one cent per gigabyte, and takes three to five hours.
 A bulk retrieval costs 2.5 cents per thousand requests and 0.25 cents per gigabyte, and takes seven to twelve hours.
 AWS also introduced provisioned capacity for expedited retrievals, each unit of which costs $100 per month and guarantees at least three expedited retrievals every five minutes, and up to 150 MB/s of retrieval bandwidth.
 Without provisioned capacity, expedited retrievals are done on a capacity available basis.

-Data deleted from Glacier less than 90 days after being stored incurs a charge equal to the cost of storage for the remainder of the 90 days.
-(In effect, the user pays for 90 days minimum.)
+Data deleted from Glacier less than 180 days after being stored incurs a charge equal to the cost of storage for the remainder of the 180 days.
+In effect, the user pays for 180 days minimum.
 This move was designed to discourage the service's use in cases where Amazon's other storage offerings (e.g. S3) are more appropriate for real-time access.
-After 90 days, deletion from Glacier is free.
+After 180 days, deletion from Glacier has no penalty.

 Retrieving data from Glacier is a two-step process.
 The first step is to retrieve the data into a staging area, where it stays for 24 hours.
-The second step is to download the data from the staging area, which may incur bandwidth charges.
+The second step is to download the data from the staging area, which incurs bandwidth charges.